JellyJoe13/Masterthesis_PTIGNN/ReadMe.md

 - .gitignore: Prevent pushing of datasets to GitHub repo
 - ReadMe.md: General information and installation instructions

-For more information regarding the implementation (classes, function, etc) please refer to the documentation https://github.com/JellyJoe13/Masterthesis_PTIGNN or directly the source code.
+For more information regarding the implementation (classes, function, etc) please refer to the documentation https://github.com/JellyJoe13/Masterthesis_PTIGNN or directly the source code from which this documentation was created using Sphinx.

 ## Notebook information: